naaniraj/AWS-Services/VPC/introduction.md

       we can cannact , and access the services that inside

   2 .
 Private Subnet – isolated from the internet.
-       we cant acces from outside ,we keep user sensitive information here
+       we cant acces from outside ,we keep user sensitive information herelike a data-base

 ✅ 2.
 Internet Gateway (IGW)